 - With mechanical thermostats there's a heat anticipator under the cover, generally marked "longer."
 If your furnace is cutting in and out, move it longer.
 If your room temperature is fluctuating, move it the other way.

 Thermostat repair is seldom worth it.
 If none of the above work, you should get your thermostat checked by a professional, but be prepared to replace, rather than repair, the thermostat.
 If you have an older mechanical thermostat, it may be worth replacing it with a digital or smart thermostat anyway.
 Digital thermostats reduce energy costs considerably, and programmable thermostats are even better.

 If you have a malfunctioning thermostat or any other AC or heating problems, contact American Air Cares.
-We offer AC repair services in Stuart and Port St. Lucie, and can easily diagnose and fix issues with your thermostat.
+We offer HVAC service in Stuart and Port St. Lucie, and can easily diagnose and fix issues with your thermostat.